-The first weekend in June I decided to cycle to Swanage, which was where I cycled to on my first long distance cycle ride and the reason that I base most of my trips on cycling 80 miles a day, that being the distance from my home to the campsite in Swanage.
+Garry McGivern’s June-July update.
+The first weekend in June, I decided to cycle to Swanage, which was where I cycled to on my first long-distance cycle ride.
+And the reason that I base most of my trips on cycling 80 miles a day, that being the distance from my home to the campsite in Swanage.

 How it Started

 My first ever long-distance bicycle ride was back in 2002.
-I’d recently given up smoking, and as a way off taking my mind of the fags, I’d started to ride my bike.
-I’d given the cigarettes up for about six weeks, and could now cycle ten miles!
+I’d recently given up smoking, and as a way of taking my mind off the fags, I’d started to ride my bike.
+I’d given the cigarettes up for about six weeks and could now cycle ten miles!
 When some friends were off to Swanage, camping.
 I joked that I might ride my bike down to visit them!
 Well, the joke got a bit out of hand!
 And before I knew where I was, I was cycling to Swanage!

 Deciding that I was going to cycle to Swanage, I needed to modify my trusty Marin.
 I bought a rack and some cheap panniers and attached them to my bike.
 Converting it from a mountain bike to a hybrid.
-I attached a tent and sleeping back, and off I set, on my epic ride!
+I attached a tent and a sleeping bag, and off I set on my epic ride!
 Not knowing if I would make it or not!
 But not being one to be beaten, I was determined to make it.

 The first leg of my journey was a flat, 25-mile ride to Portsmouth.
 Finding my way to Portsmouth was easy!
 Finding my way through the city was another thing, and one I still struggle with today!
-Thankfully I met another cyclist, who knew the area.
+Thankfully I met another cyclist who knew the area.
 And got me to the Isle of Wight ferry.
 My route to Swanage would take me via the Isle of Wight.
-Which if you look at the map, is the most direct route!
-It also missed out a lot of busy roads and Southampton.
+Which, if you look at the map, is the most direct route!
+It also missed out a lot of busy roads around Southampton.
 Another city I probably would have got lost in!
-The forty-minute crossing to the Isle of Wight also gave me a chance to rest after my first 25-miles of cycling!
+The forty-minute crossing to the Isle of Wight also gave me a chance to rest after my first 25 miles of cycling!

 The Second Leg